Paul Cosgrove: Judicial career

-In October, 2005, the trial division of the Federal Court of Canada ruled in favor of Judge Cosgrove and stripped the attorney-general of the power to force the Canadian Judicial Council to conduct hearings that could remove judges from the bench.

-The federal court ruling temporarily halted the proceedings against Judge Cosgrove who had been on a paid leave of absence since Bryant's April 2004 request for a disciplinary hearing.
-On March 12, 2007, however, the appellate division of the Federal Court of Canada reversed the trial division, and found against Justice Cosgrove.
-The Federal Court of Appeal set aside the decision of the Federal Court, dismissed the application for judicial review, and referred the matter back to the Inquiry Committee of the Canadian Judicial Council.
+In October 2005, the trial division of the Federal Court of Canada ruled in favour of Cosgrove and stripped the attorney general of the power to force the CJC to conduct hearings that could remove judges from the bench; the ruling temporarily halted the proceedings against Cosgrove.
+On March 12, 2007, however, the appellate division of the Federal Court of Canada reversed the trial division, and found against Cosgrove.
+The Federal Court of Appeal set aside the decision of the Federal Court, dismissed the application for judicial review, and referred the matter back to the Inquiry Committee of the CJC.

-On December 4, 2008, in a 4-1 decision, a committee of the Canadian Judicial Council found grounds for recommending to the federal justice minister that Cosgrove be removed from office.

-The full Canadian Judicial Council, made up of the 22 of Canada's chief justices and senior judges, met to consider the committee's recommendation and, on March 31, 2009, formally recommended to Parliament that Cosgrove be removed saying that "We find that Justice Cosgrove has failed in the execution of the duties of his judicial office and that public confidence in his ability to discharge those duties in the future has been irrevocably lost."
+On December 4, 2008, in a 4-1 decision, a committee of the CJC found grounds for recommending to the federal justice minister that Cosgrove be removed from office.
+The full Canadian Judicial Council, made up of 22 of Canada's chief justices and senior judges, met to consider the committee's recommendation.
+On March 31, 2009, the CJC formally recommended to Parliament that Cosgrove be removed, saying that "We find that Justice Cosgrove has failed in the execution of the duties of his judicial office and that public confidence in his ability to discharge those duties in the future has been irrevocably lost."
 The decision also stated that "We find that there is no alternative measure to removal that would be sufficient to restore public confidence in the judge in this case."
-This was the second time in the council's history that it has recommended the removal of a judge.
-The same recommendation was made in 1996 in regards to then Justice Jean Bienvenue who resigned rather than wait for Parliament to decide his fate.
+This was the second time in the council's history that it recommended the removal of a judge; the same recommendation was made in 1996 in regards to then Justice Jean Bienvenue who resigned rather than wait for Parliament to decide his fate.

 On April 2, 2009, Cosgrove resigned from the bench.
 If he had not done so, and had also not taken the option of making an application to the Federal Court for a judicial review of the finding, the House of Commons and Senate would have had to vote on whether to remove him from office, something which has never happened since Canadian Confederation.